Virginia’s highest court upholds weapons ban at gun rally

 Friday’s developments unfolded on Lee-Jackson Day, a state holiday honoring Confederate generals Robert E. Lee and Stonewall Jackson.
 Legislation proposed this year and supported by Northam would scrap the holiday.

-As state officials and gun-rights groups battled over the ban, a package of gun-control bills was moving through the legislature, which is now controlled by Democrats.
+As state officials and gun-rights groups battled over the ban in court, a package of gun-control bills was moving through the legislature, which is now in Democratic control.

 The Senate on Thursday passed legislation limiting handgun purchases to once a month, requiring universal background checks on gun purchases, and allowing localities to ban guns in public buildings, parks and other areas.
 The bill was passed along partisan lines.
 It will now go to the House for consideration.